martendebruijn/real-time-web-1920/README.md

 ### API can't find city

 > ❗️ This isn't updated anymore.
-When the API can't find a city, it will be automaticly added to `api-city-bugs.txt`.
+When the API can't find a city, it will be automaticly added to `api-city-bugs.txt` and will return a tempature of 0 degrees.

 - Nursultan